toolleeo/cli-apps/README.md

 #### [watch](http://www.linfo.org/watch.html)

 Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.

+References
+* [Watch command to execute script/shell command repeatedly](http://kerneltalks.com/commands/watch-command-to-execute-scriptshell-command-repeatedly/) (rev. 2017-07-10) - “watch” command is small utility using which you can execute shell command or script repetitively and after every n seconds.
+Its helpful in automation or monitoring.

 ## <a name="terminals"></a>Terminals